rmn388/rt-movie-renamer/README.md

-# rt-movie-files
+# rt-movie-renamer
 Written in Python 3.4

-Renames all movie files in a folder to include rotten tomatoes critic and audience review scores
+Renames all movie files in a folder & subfolerds to include rotten tomatoes critic and audience review scores

 To use it just drop the .py file into the base directory where you keep your movies.